amor71/LiuAlgoTrader/docs/source/WIP.rst

 WIP
 ===

-LiuAlgoTrader is Work-In-Progress, however it is a fully functional framework that may be used almost out-of-the-box.
+`LiuAlgoTrader` is in work-in-progress mode, however it is a fully functional framework that may be used almost out-of-the-box.
 Assistance in development is highly appreciated, as well as comments and suggestions.
 Please check the